water distribution in nicaragua

 JIMENA GARCIAPRIETO

-Jimena is from San Diego, California and a sophomore studying Geophysical engineering.
-This is her second year on the MWB Water Project Team.
+Jimena is from San Diego, California and a junior studying Geophysical engineering.
+This is her third year on the MWB Water Project Team.
 As project lead, she ensures that Water Team stays on track with the project timeline.
 Her contributions extend to recruitment and organizing social events, improving team bonding.

 jgarciaprieto@mines.edu